grame-cncm/faustdoc/mkdocs/docs/manual/faq.md

-## What is the situation about Faust compile licences and the deployed code?
+## What is the situation about Faust compiler licence and the deployed code?